-A guide for first-time theatre-goers
+A few quick tips for theatre-goers

 Before you arrive at the theatre